Qt, portable framework for desktop and mobiles

 By reusing the classical algorithm of the Wolfenstein 3D game, embedded in the scene is a widget to display any application on the walls of the maze.

-The fast display is obtained by mixing the OpenGL graphics library and Qt the code.
+The fast display is obtained by mixing the OpenGL graphics library and the Qt code.

 Qt and JavaScript